Qarik-Group/ultimate-guide-to-bosh/README.md

 The Ultimate Guide to BOSH assumes you need the latter: you need tooling, automation and education.

 It also assumes that you have direct access to your virtualisation/cloud infrastructure - you have suitable AWS credentials, or a Google Compute account or vSphere admin access.

+The Ultimate Guide to BOSH assumes you are prepared to learn a new tool, its features, and its quirks.

+## Continuous Integration and Continuous Delivery

+BOSH slots in very nicely into any continuous deployment systems you might already be using.
+The `bosh` command-line tool is a perfect abstraction for "please make this happen" that will make it pleasurable to move BOSH deployments into your CI/CD systems.